joelkell/Visualizer/README.md

 * TimeSlider.java
     * Extends Slider
-	* Draws the time line of the osngs position to the screen
+	* Draws the time line of the song's position to the screen

 * VolumeSlider.java
     * Extends Slider